whblondeau/gyre/finding_flotsam.md

 The whaling weapons were broken up, the shafts burned and the irons salvaged: steel that had been put to evil purposes could be made clean again in a forge.
 Basilika, silent and withdrawn, scoured, replotted, and regraved the Watch Hex to more wholesome purpose.

 Squallbone and Seiche went up the foremast top and reverently brought the mummified Passage Bird down.
-Rather than throw it to the predators of the sea, the _Ragfin_ hove to near a hunched mat of raftweed, not too large but stable.
+Rather than throw it to the predators of the sea, the _Ragfin_ hove to near a hunched, hillocky mat of raftweed, not too large but stable.
 They lowered the carcase there, hoping that its spirit would ascend in good time.

 Rahifa also lay in sick bay, and did not prosper.
 Basilika had put forth all of her skill, and sung all of the healing songs she knew, but Rahifa was grievously hurt and sailed her own journey in the Death Sea.
-None could tell whether she would return, or she would find Makarita and tie up there.
+None could tell whether she would return, or she would find her way to Makarita and tie up there.
 Belladonna neglected her pest-catching duties shamefully, lying next to Rahifa and purring without pause.
 “Cat’s calling her back,” the sailors said.

 						#